fernviridian/downtime-scripts/README.md

 `root@server ./ssh-grab-logs.sh`

-While `ssh-update.sh` was running it was logging all the stdout to a file in /root/ssh-update-log The `ssh-grab-logs.sh` script will go collect those logs from each host and put them in the files we created earlier with each hostname.
+While `ssh-update.sh` is running it will logging all the stdout to a file in /root/ssh-update-log The `ssh-grab-logs.sh` script will go collect those logs from each host and put them in the fqdn files created earlier with each hostname.

 ###When you're ready to reboot:

 `root@server ./rebootboxen.bash`

 This will send reboot codes to all hosts in the list and they will shutdown in 5 minutes, with the message accordingly.

 ###Utilize the check scripts